araditc/Arad.android.resumableUploader/README.md

 }
 ```

-How do I use Arad Push notification?
+How do I use Arad Arad uploader?
 -------------------

 Simple use cases will look something like this: